vjaguilera/vjaguilera/README.md

 - Cloud Computing
 - AI

-🌱 I’m currently working in a CarTech and Liveshopping personal project
+🌱 I’m currently working in a AutoTech and Liveshopping personal project

 💞️ I’m looking to collaborate on opensource projects oriented to improve web development performance: Python APIs, Web3 Frameworks